The minimally extended Varying Speed of Light (meVSL): Special Relativity

-The four-velocity is defined as the rate of change of four-position with respect to the proper time along the curve.
-Whereas the velocity denotes the rate of change of the position in the three-dimensional space of the object, as seen by an observer, with respect to the observer's time.
+The four-velocity is the rate of change of the four-position for the proper time along the curve.
+Whereas the velocity denotes the rate of change of the position in the three-dimensional space of the object, as seen by an observer, for the observer's time.
 The value of the magnitude square of a four-velocity, $| {\bf U} |^2 = {\bf U} \cdot {\bf U} = \eta_{\mu\nu} U^{\mu} U^{\nu}$, is always equal to $- \ttc^2$, where $\ttc$ is the speed of light in the inertial frame.
 For an object at rest, the direction of its four-velocity is parallel to that of the time coordinate with $U^0 = \ttc$.
 Thus, a four-velocity is a contravariant vector with the normalized future-directed timelike tangent vector to a world line.
 Even though the four-velocity is a vector, the addition of two of them does not yield another four-velocity.
-This means that the space of four-velocities is not itself a vector space but the tangent four-vector of a timeline world line.
+It means that the space of four-velocity is not itself a vector space but the tangent four-vector of a timeline worldline.
 Thus, four-velocity $U^{\mu}$ at any point is defined as

-When it is described in the particular slice of the flat spacetime, the three spacelike components of four-velocity define a traveling object's proper velocity $\gamma \vec {v} = d \vec {x} /d\tau$.
+When described in the particular slice of the flat spacetime, the three spacelike components of four-velocity define a traveling object's proper velocity $\gamma \vec {v} = d \vec {x} /d\tau$.
 One can obtain the magnitude of four-velocity from Eq.~\eqref{Umu}

-Similarly, the four-acceleration, $A^{\mu}$ is defined as the rate of change in four-velocity with respect to the particle's proper time along its worldline.
+Similarly, the four-acceleration, $A^{\mu}$, is defined as the rate of change in four-velocity for the particle's proper time along its worldline.
 Thus, one can obtain $A^{\mu}$ from Eq.~\eqref{Umu}

-where dots denote the derivatives with respect to the coordinate time, $t$.
+where dots denote the derivatives for the coordinate time, $t$.
 We show the detailed derivation of the above Eq.~\eqref{4accel} in appendix~\ref{subsec:FourAccelerationApp}.
 Geometrically, four-acceleration is a curvature vector of a worldline.

-In an instantaneously co-moving inertial reference frame ({\it i.e.}, $\vec{v} = 0$, $\tgam = 1$, and $\dot{\gamma } = 0$), the four-acceleration in Eq.~\eqref{4accel} becomes
+In an instantaneously co-moving inertial reference frame (\textit{i.e.}, $\vec{v} = 0$, $\tgam = 1$, $\dot{\gamma } = 0$, and $\dot{\tc} = 0$), the four-acceleration in Eq.~\eqref{4accel} becomes